DingluPan/Analysis-of-Bank-Precise-Telemarketing/README.md

 Wan, Junbin (5371-1032-27): junbinwa@usc.edu

 bank.ipynb imported the test_stationarity.py which includes functions defined.
+(Creat a repo called __pycache__ and then include the test_stationarity.cpython-39.pyc into it)